 If you decided to do so, scroll down to find my recommended airport hotels in Reykjavik (one per each type of budget):

-- (Luxury) Hotel Duus by Keflavik Airport – This is my recommendation for all those of you that want to enjoy some luxury.
-This hotel offers an on-site restaurant, free Wi-Fi, a 24-hour front desk, beautiful rooms, a tour desk and more!
-Plus, it’s located only 3.4 km from the airport and it offers an airport shuttle as well.
+- Mid-range: Hotel Duus by Keflavik Airport – this hotel comes with an on-site restaurant, free Wi-Fi, a 24-hour front desk, beautiful rooms, a tour desk and more!
+Plus, it’s located only a 10-min drive away from the airport and it offers a free shuttle service.

 💵 Is it expensive to stay in Reykjavík?